 The Rev. Bernie Dooly Lending Library and The Chapel of the Transfiguration.
 Please check in with the cathedral receptionist.

-Tuesday Yoga (Now led online: See Stay Connected)
+Tuesday Yoga - Now led online: Weekday Live

 Conducted by cathedral clergy and lay leaders, this service combines contemplation and holy communion in a warm, welcoming worship service.
+Please wear a mask and observe social distancing.
 Cummings Chapel, 12:10 pm.

 E-mailed quotations from works of religious leaders, inviting personal reflection and prayer.